 About the only thing it won’t do is clean your weapons.

-Outbreak Coffee comes in convenient coffee pods that work in most coffee machines including Keurig®.
+Outbreak Coffee comes in either convenient coffee pods that work in most coffee machines including Keurig® or Ground beans that can be used in any drip, press or even an old sock.
 The coffee itself is made of 100% Arabica beans, sourced from the finest coffee spots in the world like India and South America, which was no easy thing given the post-apocalyptic state of the New World.
 All the ingredients are blended right here in the USA for a perfect cup every time!
-The world may have gone to hell, but these Outbreak Coffee K-Cup® Pods are so good that for a few moments you’ll forget that you’re on sentry duty tonight.
+The world may have gone to hell, but this Outbreak Coffee is so good that for a few moments you’ll forget that you’re on sentry duty tonight.